The Best Things to do in Dusseldorf, Germany by JetSettingFools.com

 Alt Beer at the Christmas Market, Dusseldorf, Germany

-We think the best pubs in Dusseldorf are the breweries where Alt Beer is brewed fresh – and we made a point of visiting all five local establishments!
+We feel the best pubs in Dusseldorf are the breweries where Alt Beer is brewed fresh – and we made a point of visiting all five local establishments!

 Uerige